Community Garden Membership

 Give a little your time to make sure that the whole garden is cared for.
 Each person doing a small part makes it all happen!
 We ask that you participate in a minimum of 5 events over the course of the season.
 If you take a garden job like caring for a school plot or watering and weeding a common area, we ask that you show up for at least 1 event.
 These items below will satisfy the requirement:

-• Work days - We host work days at least twice a month (usually a weekend day and a weekday evening) where we work together on a specific project or area of the garden.
+• Work days - We host work days on the 2nd Saturday and 4th Sunday, March through November, weather permitting.
+We work together on a specific project or area of the garden.
+Sometimes there are projects and sometimes we pull weeds.
+Many hands make light work.

-• Compost days - We work the compost piles 2-4 times a month March through November - we ask every plot owner to help with compost at least once during the year.
-The more compost we make ourselves, the less money we have to spend buying it.
+• Compost days - We aim to work the compost piles twice a month, March through November.
+We ask every garden member to help with compost at least once during the year.

-• Summer JFS harvest (every Monday @ 6 pm, Jun - Aug) - We harvest from our 15 school/donation plots for the local food bank: JFS Weinberg Food Pantry
+• Summer JFS harvest (date & time TBD, Jun - Aug) - We harvest from our school/donation plots for the local food bank: JFS Weinberg Food Pantry

-• Fall harvest (every Wednesday @ 8 am, Sep - Oct) - Samuels students and adult volunteers (parents, gardeners and other volunteers) harvest for the school staff.
-The kids get to eat the produce as we're harvesting.
+• Fall harvest (Wednesday mornings, Sep - Oct) - Samuels students and adult volunteers (parents, gardeners and other volunteers) participate in a weekly harvest.
+The kids get to eat the produce as we're harvesting, and the rest goes to the school staff.

-• Garden Club (every Tuesday @ 2:30 pm Apr - May and Sep - Oct) - This is a joint effort between the garden and the school to give kids gardening knowledge and experience.
-Plenty of adult volunteers are needed!
+• Garden Club (four Wednesdays in the spring and fall @ 2:30 after school) - This is a joint effort between the garden and the school to give kids gardening knowledge and experience.
+Plenty of adult volunteers are always needed!

 • School plot maintenance - water and weed a school/donation plot